ArnoldZokas/mvcnavigation/readme.md

 2. Go to **/build** folder and run `build-release.bat`
 3. Go to **/build_output** folder to get binaries and C#/Razor views

+## Advanced topics
+### Caching and performance

+MvcNavigation does not cache anything internally and relies on OutputCache (you do use OutputCache, don't you?).<br />
+If you need fine-grained control over caching, put your menu/breadcrumb into a child action and use OutputCache.

 <hr />
 <hr />